Promotions are a great way for Amazon sellers to generate excitement and drive more sales for their products.

 Buy One Get One

-Most of this you’ll set up just like a Percentage Off promotion.
+Most of this is set up just like a Percentage Off promotion.
 Go to the same place – Advertising, then Promotions – to start with.
 Then choose “Buy One Get One”.

 The difference here is the “Conditions” step.
 You’ll need to configure how your promotion will work.